umarhassan-mitodl/11.s942-fall-2020/content/pages/instructor-insights.md

 **OCW**: Please explain the optional walks “to explore various sites and neighborhoods to put into practice psychogeographic principles.”
 Where did you go, and what were some of the principles you put into practice?
 How did this work virtually?

 **Ezra Haber Glenn:** In 2017, we would go out and about near campus, looking for clues to various mysteries we could solve around the city: What used to be here?
 Why is this place like this?
 How do different people experience this place differently?
 What is that smell?
 How many ghosts do you see?
-The idea was to practice what psychogeographers refer to as the “[*dérive*](http://www.bopsecrets.org/SI/2.derive.htm).”
+The idea was to practice what psychogeographers refer to as the “{{% resource_link "6cdde38f-2814-427c-a091-a3e9076b81ae" "*dérive*" %}}.”
 (As noted above, in the virtual world, this didn’t work very well.)

 {{< /div-with-class >}}